Written by: Bolt On Media Team

 Unfortunately, only wireless carriers know exactly how their filtering works.
 Their goal is to safeguard their secrets in order to prevent spammers who seek to get around their filters.
 Carriers will not notify you if a message is filtered, instead they mark the message as delivered.
 This prevents spammers from eventually coming up with a formula to combat the filters.

 BOLT ON TECHNOLOGY has been able to formulate a solution for beating the carrier filtering and ensuring your messages are being delivered to your customers.
-No longer will you have to worry if your messages are not being delivered to your customers.
+No longer will you have to worry if your messages are not being delivered to your recipients.
 Text and communicate with your customer base while confidently knowing your messages have been received loud and clear because BOLT ON is in your corner.